FOREX-Sterling at 3-month low, braces for May's Brexit speech

 three-month low on Tuesday, hit by fears that Prime Minister

-Theresa May's speech later in the day is likely to set Britain
+Theresa May's speech later in the day will set Britain on course

-on a course that would end its access to the lucrative European

 Concerns over U.S. President-elect Donald Trump's